 Scandinavia rarely comes to mind when imagining an island vacation with fine sand beaches and clear blue waters.
 But in-the-know Swedes realized long ago that Gotland, the largest island in the Baltic Sea, offers precisely that during the gloriously long, lazy days of summer.

-From north to south, the island’s dusty country roads lead not only to sun-warmed stone farmhouses and meadows of grazing sheep, but also to bucolic garden cafes, curated vintage boutiques, magnificent limestone cliffs, and hidden beaches.
-Add to that a blossoming culinary scene, which alone is worth a detour from Stockholm.
-But like most good things in life, the summer season on Gotland is fleeting, and some hotels and restaurants open only from late June to mid-August.
+From north to south, Gotland’s dusty country roads lead not only to sun-warmed stone farmhouses and meadows of grazing sheep, but also to bucolic garden cafes, curated vintage boutiques, magnificent limestone cliffs, and hidden beaches.
+Add to that a robust culinary scene, which alone is worth a detour from Stockholm.
+Summer in these northern reaches is fleeting, and some hotels and restaurants open only from late June to mid-August.
 Here’s how to make the most of that brief window.

 Stay